syzsuzy/syzsuzy.github.io/index.md

 ## About Me

 I am currently a Principal Application Systems Analyst in the department of Oncology Care & RI Systems at MD Anderson Cancer Center in Houston, TX.
 I am the technical lead of the Tumor Measurement Initiative (TMI) of [the Institute for Data Science in Oncology (IDSO)](https://www.mdanderson.org/research/departments-labs-institutes/institutes/institute-for-data-science-in-oncology.html).
 The goal for TMI is to building an institutional framework that supports standardized, automated, quantitative, imaging-based tumor measurements across each patient’s treatment to reduce uncertainty in determining tumor progression and empower physicians to adapt treatments more quickly, if needed.
-I earned my Ph.D. in biomedical engineering (BME), specializing in medical image processing, signal processing, software design & integration, and AI/ML.
+I earned my Ph.D. in biomedical engineering (BME) at City University of New York (CCNY) in 2009, specializing in biomedical image processing, signal processing, software design & integration, and AI/ML.

 ## Specialties